 The most comprehensive way to ensure your family member’s safety is through supervision.
 If it’s impossible or unrealistic for you to provide this yourself, companionship services from a home care agency offer reassurance and peace of mind.
 A home health aide’s primary role is to see to your family member’s needs, ensuring safety and engagement as well as comfort.

 Restlessness is one of the most common triggers for wandering.
 Home health aides can keep your loved one active and engaged, provide social stimulation appropriate to your loved one’s cognitive abilities, and can assist with exercise or physical activity.
 For example, an aide can accompany your loved one on walks, “directing” the wandering to a safe place—and ensuring your loved one doesn’t fall, get lost, or become fatigued.

 And if your parent wanders during the night, a home health aide during the day might relieve this, too.
-As your loved one is occupied with activities, he or she may nap less during the day, and the activity may induce enough fatigue to help them sleep more soundly at night.
+As your loved one is occupied with activities, they may nap less during the day, and the activity may induce enough fatigue to help them sleep more soundly at night.

 Other reasons for wandering include wanting to go “home”—which may be to a childhood home; needing to fulfill an obligation, such as going to work or picking up children; or feelings of agitation, worry, or fear and needing to get to safety.
 Home health aides are trained in dealing with this confusion and can redirect or distract your loved one respectfully and calmly in these cases.